Skip to Main Content

 Making Movies the Apple Way

 If you're a video hobbyist in the Apple ecosystem, using iMovie is a no-brainer.
-The app's slick interface and powerful tools make it our top pick for entry-level video editing software. iMovie can also serve as a bridge to Apple's pro video editor, Final Cut Pro, with which it shares many interface and functional characteristics.
-If you want to do some radical video editing that isn't possible in iMovie and you don't want to spend $300 on Final Cut, you might want to try a couple of very powerful PC video editors that have won PCMag Editors' Choice awards, CyberLink PowerDirector and Corel VideoStudio.
+The app's slick interface and powerful tools make it our top pick for entry-level video editing software on the Mac. iMovie can also serve as a bridge to Apple's pro video editor, Final Cut Pro, with which it shares many interface and functional characteristics.
+If you want to do some radical video editing that isn't possible in iMovie and you don't want to spend $300 on Final Cut Pro, check out CyberLink PowerDirector.

 Apple iMovie